BadlyDrawnBoy/mad-invoice-mcp/docs/getting-started-docker.md

-# Docker Quickstart
+# Docker Quickstart – MAD invoiceMCP

-This guide shows how to build and run the MAD invoiceMCP container, mount your invoice data, and connect common MCP clients.
+This guide shows how to build and run the MAD invoiceMCP Docker image and mount a directory for your invoices.

+It is intentionally short and focused.
+For a high‑level overview, see [README](../README.md).
+For client configuration, see [Clients](../docs/clients.md).

+---

-## Prerequisites
+## 1. Prerequisites

+You need:

-- Docker or a compatible runtime installed locally
+* **Docker** (or a compatible container runtime) installed on your machine
-- Host directory for invoice data (default: `.mad_invoice/` in your current project)
-- Optional: set `MAD_INVOICE_ROOT` if you want invoices stored somewhere other than `/app/.mad_invoice`

-The image contains TeX Live 2025 and all runtime dependencies (no external database required).
+* A directory on the host where invoice data should live

+The image includes:

+* a recent Python runtime
+* MAD invoiceMCP and its Python dependencies
+* a recent TeX Live installation

+No external database is required – invoices are stored as JSON files inside the mounted directory.

+---

-## Build the image
+## 2. Build the image

-Run from the repository root:
+From the repository root, build the image:

 ```bash
 docker build -t mad-invoice-mcp .
 ```

+You only need to rebuild when dependencies or the application code change.

+If you prefer a different image name, replace `mad-invoice-mcp` with your own tag and adjust the commands below accordingly.

+---

-## Run the default server (web UI + API)
+## 3. Run the web UI + API

-Start the bundled Uvicorn server exposed on container port `8000` (from the Dockerfile `CMD`).
+The default way to run the container is to expose the built‑in web UI on port `8000` and mount a host directory for invoice data.

+### 3.1 Basic run command (Linux/macOS)

+From the repository root:

 ```bash
 docker run --rm \